Hey guys, today we are talking about heat!

-I therefore decided to share a was day process that has helped my sister and I in curbing heat damage on our natural hair.
-In summary here are the steps.
+I therefore decided to share a wash day process that has helped my sister and I in curbing heat damage on our natural hair.

-The night before heat exposure, I soak my hair in a mixture of coconut oil and castor oil.
-Castor oil can really get sticky, but it does reap your hair some benefits.
+1. The night before heat exposure, I soak my hair in a mixture of coconut oil and castor oil.(Pre-poo) Castor oil can really get sticky, but it does reap your hair some benefits.
 If you cannot stand the stickiness of castor oil.You can’t opt to do a mixture of coconut oil and olive oil and apply a small amount of castor oil on the ends of your hair.

-Use a shower cap to cover up your hair and go to sleep.
+2. Use a shower cap to cover up your hair and go to sleep.

-The following morning do your daily wash day hair routine.
+3. The following morning do your daily wash day hair routine.
 That’s is;

-2. Condition your hair after shampooing.
+b.
+Condition your hair after shampooing.
 You can opt to leave the conditioner in for about 30 minutes.
 Then rinse it off.

 Be sure to use a leave in conditioner even after conditioning and also spray some hair protectant of choice on your hair.
-Your hair will 95% protected from heat.
+Your hair will be 95% protected from heat.

 Remember to deep condition or protein treat your hair after the heat exposure on your hair.